A Kid’s Guide on How to Make Friends at School (Plus Tips for Parents!)

 Do You Have a Pet?

-When talking to a new friend, you don’t have to limit the discussion to school.
+When talking to new potential friends, you don’t have to limit the discussion to school.
 If you really want to connect, ask about something more personal like a family pet.
 This is a particularly useful conversation starter if you have a pet of your own you can talk about.

 What Kind of Music Do You Listen To?

 Listening to music is one of those universal pastimes that connects us all.
 In fact, you’d be hard-pressed to find someone who doesn’t like at least one genre of music.
-This is why topics related to bands, songs, and lyrics make great conversation starters.
+This is why topics related to bands, songs, and lyrics make great conversation starters and a great way to find some common ground.
 If you do decide to use this particular question, be prepared to share your own musical interests, including a few artists and albums you can discuss.

 Other Icebreakers: Games and Activities